vtex-apps/tax-protocol-example/docs/tax-protocol-graphql-api.md

       <td valign="top">
         Boolean
       </td>
-      <td>If you want to apply a first installment discount to a particular payment system, set this field to that payment system's ID.
-Learn more: <a href="https://help.vtex.com/en/tutorial/configuring-a-discount-for-orders-prepaid-in-full--7Lfcj9Wb5dpYfA2gKkACIt" target="_blank">Configuring a discount for orders prepaid in full</a>.</td>
+      <td>If you want to apply a first-installment discount to a particular payment system, set this field to the ID of the payment system.
+Learn more in <a href="https://help.vtex.com/en/tutorial/configuring-a-discount-for-orders-prepaid-in-full--7Lfcj9Wb5dpYfA2gKkACIt" target="_blank">Configuring a discount for orders paid in full</a>.</td>
     </tr>
   </tbody>
 </table>